 - Syracuse Florence faculty, students, and staff have full access to the Florence Library facilities and equipment during the library’s opening hours; 24/7 access to SU Libraries online resources, and lending privileges upon creation of a user account.
 User accounts are created at the Circulation Desk.

-- University of Florence students enrolled in a Syracuse Florence course may use library facilities and consult its resources onsite upon presentation of a valid photo ID.
+- University of Florence students enrolled in a Syracuse Florence course (when applicable) may use library facilities and consult its resources onsite upon presentation of a valid photo ID.

-- Visiting scholars and students from other study abroad programs may use library facilities and consult resources onsite upon prior permission from the Assistant Director for Academics (firstname.lastname@example.org) or the Director (email@example.com).
+- Visiting scholars and students from other study abroad programs may use library facilities and consult resources onsite upon prior permission from the Assistant Director for Academics or the Program Director.

 To provide an atmosphere respectful of others and conducive to study, the Syracuse Florence Library enforces the following rules and regulations: